larahenney/DAO-Case-Study/README.md

 In the future I am planning on (in no particular order):

   Letting the user choose more options before the application closes.
-  Adding options to the menu.
-    An Insert Customer Option
-    More varied queries in general.
+  Adding options to the main menu like an Insert Customer Option and more varied queries in general.
-    Etc.
-  Cleaning up Exception Handling
+  Cleaning up Exception Handling.
   Fixing up result formatting to print out month names/Get dates to read more cleanly.